flutter/codelabs/dartpad_codelabs/src/getting_started_with_slivers/step_07/instructions.md

 In order to stretch our `SliverAppBar`, we must be using `BouncingScrollPhysics`.
-This is part of the `ConstantScrollBehavior` we had set up in the very beginning of this codelab.
+This is part of the `ConstantScrollBehavior` we had set up in the very beginning of this workshop.
 `BouncingScrollPhysics` allows us to overscroll, revealing empty space at the end of a scrollable area.